 My Ph.D. was completed in the Department of Art History, Visual Art and Theory at the University of British Columbia with a dissertation titled Troubling Modernity: Spatial Politics, Technologies of Seeing, and the Crisis of the City and the World’s Exhibition in Fin de Siècle Budapest.
 I have held a doctoral fellowship with the Social Sciences and Humanities Council of Canada and am a past recipient of the Simons Foundation Doctoral Scholarship.
 I also completed a SSHRC Postdoctoral Fellowship with the Cultural Studies Department at Trent University.

 Currently, I am co-editing a book project, Canadian Culinary Imaginations with Dr. Shelley Boyd (KPU, English Department), which is an interdisciplinary collection that explores how Canadian writers, artists, academics, cooks, performers, and gallery curators are inspired and challenged by the topic of food.
 This collection brings together leading Canadian researchers from the disciplines of food studies, literature, art history, visual arts, and performance; graduate students, journalists, and community activists who are pursuing innovative food projects; and emerging and internationally acclaimed artists and writers for whom food plays a central role in their creative practice.
-I am also continuing to work on a manuscript based on my postdoctoral research titled Re-Envisioning Frameworks of Radicality: Modernism, Visual Culture, and the Budapest Avant-Garde and have plans to complete a textbook project focused on the role of urban environments and the emerging world of screen culture in shaping new possibilities for global art production and circulation.
+I am continuing to work on a manuscript based on my postdoctoral research titled Re-Envisioning Frameworks of Radicality: Modernism, Visual Culture, and the Budapest Avant-Garde and have plans to complete a textbook project focused on the role of urban environments and the emerging world of screen culture in shaping new possibilities for global art production and circulation.
+Since 2017, I have also been collaborating with Openwork Art Advisory as a specialist advisor and art consultant on a project-by-project basis.

 For a quick overview of why I began a public blog, please see my first post.